 So many world-class attractions are available in the city.
 It isn’t easy to imagine why you would sail away without seeing what this place has to offer first.
 One unmissable attraction is The City of Arts and Sciences, designed by Santiago Calatrava and Félix Candela.

-Why not also explore the Roman and Arabic heritage architecture, the cathedral, and the Gothic style buildings?
+Why not explore the Roman and Arabic heritage architecture, the cathedral, and the Gothic style buildings?

 Valencia is a great starting point to sail towards Ibiza or the other Balearic Islands.
-If you charter a yacht from the port of Valencia, we recommend cruising along the beaches on the Costa Blanca coast before sailing towards the Balearics.
+If you charter a yacht from Valencia’s port, we recommend cruising along the beaches on the Costa Blanca coast before sailing towards the Balearics.
 Most of the Valencian sandy beaches are wide, open and well preserved.

 Each Spanish coastal region has a unique character.

-The Spanish coastline runs for over 1,700 km from the French border to the Straits of Gibraltar in the south.
+The Spanish coastline runs for over 1,700 km from the French border to Gibraltar’s Straits in the south.
 This diverse coastline has a lot to offer and has a variety of landscapes.
 There are cliffs, sandy beaches, fertile farmlands, craggy mountains, olive groves and rocky coves.

 Each coastal region has a unique character.
 The Costa Brava lies along the north-eastern part of the Spanish Mediterranean coast.
 This 220 km long “Wild Coast” is steep and often rugged with many picturesque bays, headlands and beaches.
 It is indeed worth visiting the Catalonian capital of